-Rick Bistrow has focused his practice on civil litigation, insurance defense public entity, professional liability, and construction litigation for over 40 years.
+Rick Bistrow has focused his practice on civil litigation, insurance defense public entity, professional liability, including design professionals and architects and engineers, and construction litigation for over 40 years.
 In the early 1980s, he formed a partnership known as Horne, Bistrow, and Kaplan, P.C., which soon became one of the leading boutique construction law firms in Arizona.

 Throughout his long and varied career, Rick has handled numerous complex construction matters for owners, contractors, subcontractors, and suppliers.
 Early in his career, he successfully prosecuted as lead counsel in a construction case involving a hotel in downtown Phoenix that resulted in a judgment against a contractor for $1.6 million.
 Over the years, he successfully defended the State against road builders who sought millions of dollars in damages.
 He has handled many matters involving mechanics liens, construction defects, delays, damages, contract integrations, Miller act and Little Miller Act suits, licensing, surety, and bad faith suits.
 Rick has also acted as first chair in several jury trials and has been lead counsel in many arbitrations and court trials.